How To Repair Foundation Cracks From The Outside?

 Wondering how to repair foundation cracks from outside?
 For small cracks, you can patch them yourself by gathering the right tools and following these steps:

 This process does take some learning, and it’s something you want to research thoroughly if you’ve never done it.
-Begin by acquiring all needed supplies – even for the smallest of cracks, supply lists can be extensive.
+Begin by acquiring all needed supplies – even for the smallest of cracks, supply lists can be extensive, but many of these tools will come in handy for other DIY projects as well.

 A few items you need to gather include but are not limited to: